kapouer/matchdom/README.md

 Fuse source and destination places as if they were url components.

+### Special behaviors for merging in attributes

+- if it has a DOMTokenList interface like `class`, and if source expression is different from destination, tokens are added.
+Otherwise the whole attribute is set.
+- if the attribute is "boolean", it is set to empty when value is true, and removed when value is false.
+- if the value is boolean `true`, merged in a DOMTokenList, the last key of the expression path is used as the value.
+If it is `false`, it is replaced by null - this behavior is implemented using an `afterEach` hook.

 ### at:selector:after:before

 By default an expression is replaced by its value,